Health & Safety Representation

 QQI Level 5 – 5N1451

 Participants will typically be either company employees or members of the public with an interest in Health and Safety Management and in particular the area of employee representation.
-The programme will be interactive in nature and will focus on ensuring that participants gain a good understanding of the role and responsibilities relating to safety representation in the workplace.
-Entrants to this programme will be trained to fulfil the Safety Representative role within their respective companies on course completion.
-Learners will therefore be expected to become involved in group discussion on selected health and safety topics, designed to simulate likely workplace scenarios where opinions on health and safety may differ and where “common ground” needs to be found between employer and employee.
-Entrants will be required to gain an understanding of key legal health and safety principles and develop basic skills in both risk assessment of workplace tasks and incident and accident reporting.
+The programme will be interactive in nature and will focus on ensuring that participants gain a good understanding and knowledge of the role and responsibilities relating to safety representation in the workplace.
+Learners will be required to become involved in group discussion on selected health and safety topics, designed to simulate likely workplace scenarios where opinions on health and safety may differ and where “common ground” needs to be found between employer and employee.
+Entrants will gain an understanding of key legal health and safety principles and develop basic skills in both risk assessment of workplace tasks and incident and accident reporting.

-Participants, as part of the programme assessment, will be required to demonstrate a good ability to discuss, individually and as part of a group, work based topics that relate to employee working conditions and the subsequent role of effective representation.
+Participants, as part of programme assessment, will be required to demonstrate a good ability to discuss, individually and as part of a group, a specific work based topic that relates to employee working conditions and the role of effective representation and negotiation.

-There will be a short written test of knowledge as well as a requirement for participants to complete a work-based Manual Handling Risk Assessment Assignment- based on specific approved templates that will be provided and a detailed assignment/project brief.
+There will be a short written test of knowledge as well as a requirement for participants to complete a work-based Risk Assessment Assignment - based on a specific assignment brief and approved templates that will be provided in advance.